How Much Do Property Managers Charge?Jun 15, 2022

 Do they have their maintenance or repair crew?
 Companies that don't offer this may portray it as an ethical hazard since the company could overcharge.
 If managed properly and the billing rate and process are reasonable, it shouldn't be a problem.

-For larger remodeling and upgrading projects, do they act as the general contractor overseeing the work?
+Do they act as the general contractor overseeing the work for more extensive remodeling and upgrading projects?
 Is there a fee for this?

 Unpaid Invoice Fee